SPECIALIST INSTALLATION

 What are the BS 7671 rules for agricultural electrical installations?

 Agricultural and horticultural installations are covered by BS 7671 Section 705.
-Electrical equipment and isolation/switching devices must be inaccessible to livestock (Regs 705.513.2 and 705.537.2); RCDs provided for additional fire protection must have a rated residual operating current not exceeding 300 mA (Reg 705.422.7); socket-outlet circuits need 30 mA RCD additional protection; and equipment must be rated for the damp, dusty and corrosive conditions with an appropriate IP rating.
+Electrical equipment and isolation/switching devices must be inaccessible to livestock (Regs 705.513.2 and 705.537.2); supplementary bonding must connect everything livestock can touch (Reg 705.415.2.1); RCDs provided for additional fire protection must have a rated residual operating current not exceeding 300 mA (Reg 705.422.7); final circuits supplying socket outlets rated up to 32 A need 30 mA RCD additional protection (Reg 705.411.1(a)); and equipment must have a minimum degree of protection of IP44 (Reg 705.512.2).

 1,000+